tunnll/tunnll.github.io/_includes/job-page-bottom.md

 ### Why this position is cool

 *   **Remote from day one**.
 Tunnll has been a remote setup from day one.
 This means we know what is good about being remote and how to overcome the shortcomings of the distributed setup.
 *   **Flexible schedule**.
-You can work 9 to 5 or at night or early in the morning - or at any other time slots suitable for you as long as overlaps with the working hours of the rest of the team;
+You can work 9 to 5 or at night or early in the morning - or at any other time slots suitable for you as long as they overlap with the working hours of the rest of the team;
 *   **Interesting projects**.
 You will work on [projects](http://tunnll.com) that matter and which make people's lives better;
 *   **High-quality tools provided**.
 We provide all team members with full access to the high-quality productivity and development products from Microsoft (Office 365, SharePoint, etc.).
 *   **Informal and flexible atmosphere**.
 Do you have a suit?
 Good, you do not need one at this position;